outofmbufs/tokenizer/README.md

 The `action` method returns None if the `keep` character is not in the string value (`val`).
 Returning None instead of returning a token makes the framework discard this match; no token gets generated.
 If the `keep` is in the `val` string, then a token is generated and this is done by using super() to let the base ('TokenMatch') class handle the details of that.
 Note, however, that instead of passing the `val` (the string CONTAINING one or more `keep` characters) it passes just the `keep` character, so the token will have (just) that as its value.

-Perusing the implementations of the various TokenMatch subclasses already provided, plus also looking at some of the unittest code, is the best way to get a more detailed understand if writing a complicated TokenMatch subclass.
+Perusing the implementations of the various TokenMatch subclasses already provided, plus also looking at some of the unittest code, is the best way to get a more detailed understanding for writing complicated TokenMatch subclasses.

 <a name=unicode></a>
 ### Unicode conveniences